 Fishing (Licence Ownership and Interest) Registration Act 2001 to allow for electronic records of original entry.

 How to make a submission

-Written submissions on the draft amendments must be received by 18 December 2020.
+Submissions on the draft amendments closed on 18 December 2020.

 For further information, please contact: